10 Northgate Plaza,

 4 people favorited this theater

-The theater was sold to Cineplex Odeon in 1987 and began its decline during the 1990’s under Loews Cineplex.
+The theatre was sold to Cineplex Odeon in 1987 and began its decline during the 1990’s under Loews Cineplex.
 By the end, broken seats, falling panelling, and ripped up carpet greeted what few patrons came out to support the old place.

 Seattle’s Northgate Theatre, which is often regarded by some historians as the first shopping center movie house, went dark in 2002 and was demolished in December of 2005.